modeldriven-hu/astah-plugin-ideas/README.md

 - Find element in tree
 - Create new model element (for example requirement)

+## Statistics

+Display statistics of the model.
+Number of model elements, by type, number of diagrams, by type, etc.

 ## OSLC support

 This is a challenging but super interesting task.
 Add OSLC client support to Astah so that a connection to an OSLC server could